 |---|---|---|---|

-| No Power On | PSU failure, short circuit on motherboard, faulty power button | Medium | Check PSU voltage with multimeter, inspect motherboard for burn marks, test power button continuity |
+| No Power On | PSU failure, short circuit on motherboard, faulty power button | Medium | Verify PSU output voltage with a multimeter.
+Scrutinize the motherboard for signs of thermal damage (burn marks).
+Test the power button for proper continuity. |

-| Intermittent Crashes | Overheating, failing capacitors, corrupted drivers | High | Monitor CPU and GPU temperatures, visually inspect capacitors, update or reinstall drivers |
+| Intermittent Crashes | Overheating, failing capacitors, corrupted drivers | High | Monitor CPU and GPU temperatures under load.
+Visually inspect capacitors for signs of degradation.
+Update or reinstall device drivers. |

-| Blue Screen of Death (BSOD) | Driver conflicts, memory errors, file system corruption | High | Analyze BSOD error code, run memory diagnostics, check disk for errors |
+| Blue Screen of Death (BSOD) | Driver conflicts, memory errors, file system corruption | High | Analyze the BSOD error code for clues.
+Run memory diagnostics to check for errors.
+Scan the disk for file system corruption. |

-| Peripheral Issues | Faulty USB ports, chipset failure, driver issues | Medium | Test peripherals on other ports, update chipset drivers, check for BIOS updates |
+| Peripheral Issues | Faulty USB ports, chipset failure, driver issues | Medium | Test peripherals on alternative ports.
+Update chipset drivers.
+Check for available BIOS updates from the motherboard manufacturer. |

-| Visual Artifacts | Graphics card failure, VRAM issues, motherboard chipset problem | Low | Test graphics card in another PC, check VRAM temperatures, reseat graphics card |
+| Visual Artifacts | Graphics card failure, VRAM issues, motherboard chipset problem | Low | Test the graphics card in a known working system.
+Monitor VRAM temperatures.
+Reseat the graphics card in its slot. |

 Essential Tools and Safety Precautions for Motherboard Repair